03 January 2021 (Edited and updated 4 December November 2024)

 Yuri Borisov, General Director of Roscosmos State Corporation for Space Activities, 1 September 2023

-Russia defense policy allows no first use of nuclear weapons.
-They exist as a deterrent.
+Until recently, Russia's defense policy allowed no first use of nuclear weapons.
+They exist solely as a deterrent.

-Ignoring the new realities (perhaps playing for time to develop it's own hypersonic weapons), in October 2018 the US Government withdrew from the
+Ignoring these new realities (perhaps playing for time to develop it's own hypersonic weapons), in October 2018 the US Government withdrew from the

 Intermediate-Range Nuclear Forces Treaty (in force since 1987).
 This treaty limited the ability of either party to deploy nuclear-armed conventional ballistic missiles with a range (500-5,500 km) capable of reaching European or Russian capitals.
 NATO (i.e. the US Govt.) then deployed the Mk-41 missile launch system in Romania, placing missiles within easy reach of Russia.
 The conventional warheads on these missiles are easily swapped out with nuclear warheads, and no-one would know.
 Scott Ritter was 'on the ground' around this time and relates the whole story in this out-take.